 - Make expectations clear to students from the beginning

-The best way in learning what is working in your class and what’s not working is to ask your students for feedback.
-I sometimes ask students questions about the questions I present in the discussion board.
+The best way to learning what is working in your class and what’s not working is to ask your students for feedback.
+I sometimes ask students questions about the questions I present on the discussion board.
 Did they feel it helped in their understanding of the chapter that is being reviewed that week?
 Asking students for feedback could be the best possible way of better understanding the question we always ask ourselves; are my students understanding the information as well as having a positive online experience?